-When we listen to each part separately, we can notice its shapes and rhythms, and see patterns in its content.
+When we apply critical listening to each part separately, we can notice its shapes and rhythms, and see patterns in its content.
 Here we’ll break down and define each of these musical components and discuss how to listen and employ them to improve songwriting.
 To help us do this, select a song of your choice and let’s get started.

 A great motif is a powerful combination of pitches and rhythms that define the song.
 Highly commercial writers, like Mozart or the Stones, often employ short motifs repeating frequently throughout a song section.
 Less commercial or “art-driven” writers may lengthen the motifs, use repetition more sparingly, or vary the motifs more drastically.
 Of course, once we vary the motif so much that it’s unrecognizable, our melodies begin to sound haphazard.
 All memorable music builds on at least one musical motif.